Despite a great lead, it’s no more than the usual big-good-evil vs the big-evil-good in Amazon Prime’s Without Remorse.

 Without Remorse Synopsis

-US Navy Seals Senior Chief John Kelly’s home is brutally attacked by assassins, resulting in the death of his pregnant wife.
+US Navy Seals Senior Chief John Kelly’s home is brutally attacked by assassins, with his pregnant wife killed during the assault.
 Devastated, Kelly strongarms his way into the investigations and learns that the attack is retaliation for his team massacring Russian soldiers during an earlier extraction operation in Aleppo.
 Kelly and his team then infiltrate Northwestern Russia to capture Victor Rykov, the ex- Spetznaz operative who headed the retaliation attempt.

 I’m not a big fan of movies based on Tom Clancy books.